Best Of Aegean Turkey: Top Spots On The Turkish Aegean Coast

 Kusadasi isn’t all about beach time, as much as it may seem that way when you first arrive.
 Just a short distance from the resort, you will find Dilek National Park, a peaceful break from the hustle and bustle.
 You can trek, go wildlife spotting, or chill out here.
 There are also beaches inside the park if you’re missing the water.

-Also, head to Old Doganbey, a former Greek fishing village still famed for its seafood and has a museum to learn more about the area.
+Also, head to Old Doganbey, a former Greek fishing village still famed for its seafood and museum, where you can learn more about the area.
 You’ll find this just outside the national park.

 On the way to the busy resort of Marmaris, you’ll find the Datca Peninsula, a chilled-out area that is ideal for those who want to kick back and relax in total beauty.
 However, there’s still good nightlife here, so don’t worry if you want to party a little!